mit212/lab5_2025/README.md

 #### 2.2.2 Coding

-Fill in `test_sensors/button_test.cpp` with test code to read your button and print to the serial monitor.
+Fill in `test_sensors/button_test.cpp` with test code to read your button and print something (button state, changes in button state, etc.) to the serial monitor.
 For this lab, we will be using the `Bounce2` library to filter out undesired state changes (debouncing).

 <details>
   <summary><i>How do I import a library in PlatformIO?</i></summary>